 Children born with cleft lip and palate often experience social/emotional issues related to stigma, ridicule, and feelings of isolation.
 Around the world, there are many resources and support groups for families affected by cleft lip and palate.
 It is vital that children born with cleft lip and palate, as well as their families know they are not alone.

-Support in Austin, TX – For over 34 years, Austin Smiles has been dedicated to the health equity and outcomes of children born with this condition.
+Support in Austin, TX – For over 35 years, Austin Smiles has been dedicated to the health equity and outcomes of children born with this condition.
 Each year, Austin Smiles hosts several social/emotional opportunities for children and families to interact and support their peers who have similar challenges.
-Camp Amigo is our biggest local program, which is a no-cost overnight weekend therapeutic camp for up to 60 campers located at Camp For All in Burton, TX.
+Camp Amigo is our biggest local program, which is a no-cost therapeutic camp for up to 60 campers.
 The camp provides an opportunity for reflection among their peers to discuss life’s challenges that only children like them can understand.

 Austin Smiles also has an online communication platform (Our Cleft Community) for parents and teens around the world where caregivers and children can interact, ask questions, and forge new relationships.

 It is always best to consult with a cleft team when you find out your child will be born with a cleft lip or palate.
 A Cleft or Craniofacial Multidisciplinary Team is a group of specialists who work together with children and their families to come up with a patient-specific treatment plan for their cleft care.

 Cleft lip and palate treatment and coverage look different around the world and it can often be confusing for new parents who are trying to find the best and most affordable care for their child.
 All states in the US require that health insurance include coverage for children born with cleft lip/palate.

 Insurance does not always cover follow-up surgery and parents may have to appeal coverage decisions made by insurance.
 If you are in the US you can find resources and coverage details by state here.